mitagorashi/Multi-Paradigm-Industrial-Tank-Control-Process-Simulation/README.md

 ![Digital Process Visualization](media/tank_visualization.png)

 ## 📌 Project Overview
-This project presents a high-fidelity industrial control system for a multi-stage chemical or liquid tank process.
-Developed in the ABB CODESYS environment, the system manages a complex state machine controlling a Centrifugal Pump, Industrial Mixer, Thermal Heater, and Discharge Valve.
+This project presents a high-fidelity industrial control system for a liquid tank process, developed entirely within a **Digital Twin simulation environment**.
+The system autonomously manages a Pump, Mixer, Heater, and Valve using a master state machine.

 The primary engineering objective was to implement a Multi-Paradigm Architecture, utilizing all six industrial programming languages defined by the IEC 61131-3 standard to handle specific task requirements—from safety-critical interlocks to complex thermal mathematical modeling.